Catallactic/catallactic-site/docs/whitepaper.md

 [49] An impossibility theorem on truth-telling in fully decentralized systems by Rodney Garratt and Cyril Monnet, August 2023 - https://www.bis.org/publ/work1117.pdf

+[50] Unit of Account, Medium of Exchange, and Prices, January 2011, Young Sik Kim, Manjong Lee - https://www.researchgate.net/publication/254421998_Unit_of_Account_Medium_of_Exchange_and_Prices